UBCGeodata/ubcv-buildings/README.md

 ubcv-buildings
 ==============

 Buildings at UBC Vancouver.
-Used for general cartography.
-Updates ongoing by C+CP.
+Data are current, updates ongoing by C+CP.
+The building data model and numbering are undergoing review and may change significantly in the near future.

 Datasets
 --------